msgpack/msgpack-python/README.md

 ### PyPI package name

+Package name on PyPI was changed from `msgpack-python` to `msgpack` from 0.5.

-TL;DR: When upgrading from msgpack-0.4 or earlier, don't do `pip install -U msgpack-python`.
+When upgrading from msgpack-0.4 or earlier, do `pip uninstall msgpack-python` before `pip install -U msgpack`.
-Do `pip uninstall msgpack-python; pip install -U msgpack` instead.

-Package name on PyPI was changed to msgpack from 0.5.
-I upload transitional package (msgpack-python 0.5 which depending on msgpack) for smooth transition from msgpack-python to msgpack.

-Sadly, this doesn't work for upgrade install.
-After `pip install -U msgpack-python`, msgpack is removed, and `import msgpack` fail.

 ### Compatibility with the old format